scaleoutsean/eseries-perf-analyzer/README.md

 If you want to use pre-created GHCR containers rather than build own, set the right version with `:{TAG}` (`:4.0.0`, for example) and use the same for both `collector` and `grafana-init` image version:

-- [grafana-init](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fgrafana-init) - this one just uploads reference dashboards to Grafana
 - [collector](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fcollector)
+- [grafana-init](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fgrafana-init) - this one just uploads reference dashboards to Grafana, so you don't need it if you upload own dashboards or do it manually

-You should use the same docker-compose.yml, just change these two images to use GHCR, provide a password for your `monitor` user on SANtricity and your E-Series management IP address.
+You can use the same docker-compose.yml file - just change these two images to use the GHCR links, and provide a password for your `monitor` user on SANtricity and the E-Series management IP address(es).
 The rest (not shown) should be able to remain as-is.

 ```yaml
 services: